 For undergraduate classes at the Columbia campus, adding a course, dropping a course, or changing from one section of a course to another section of the same course requires the approval of the advisor and the instructor for each course involved as indicated on the Add/Drop Form.
 The change must be reported to the Business Office and the Registrar's Office on an Add/Drop Form, which may be obtained from the Registrar's Office.
 For AIM courses, adding a course, dropping a course, or changing from one section of a course to another section of the same course requires the approval of the Director of the Evening Program.
-For courses taught at Community sites, adding a course, dropping a course, or changing from one section of a course to another section of the same course requires the approval of the Site Coordinator for the campus.
+For courses taught at Community ites, adding a course, dropping a course, or changing from one section of a course to another section of the same course requires the approval of the Site Coordinator for the campus.
 Permission to add courses will not be given after the last date for late registration.
 Authorization for dropping a course will not be approved after more than 75% of the instructional days for a course are completed, as outlined below:

-Course Deadline Submitted by the Student to Columbia undergraduate and graduate full semester courses Not later than 30 days before the end of the semester Registrar AIM courses By the sixth week of class Registrar Courses at Community Campuses By the third weekend of class Site Coordinator or the Registrar
+% of the instructional days for a Deadline Submitted by the Student to Registrar Course Columbia undergraduate and graduate full semester courses Not later than 30 days before the end of the semester AIM courses By the sixth week of class Registrar Site Coordinator or the Courses at Community Campuses By the third weekend of class Registrar